khaoszephyr/Cybersecurity-Homelab/README.md

-# Cybersecurity-Homelab
+# Cybersecurity Homelab - Project Eevee
 This repository documents the design, deployment, and operation of a personal enterprise-style home lab built to simulate real-world corporate IT and Cybersecurity environmnents

 The lab is designed to support hands-on pratice with:
 - Network Segmentation and Firewalling